 Getting a beagle to drink from a water bottle is nearly impossible, and the concept can seem almost alien-like to them.

 When traveling in the car or taking them on long walks when the weather is warm, a travel water bowl becomes a must-have item for your beagle.

-We were gifted a collapsible travel water bowl that folds into a small triangle, and we couldn’t be without it now!
+We were gifted a collapsible travel water bowl that folds into a small triangle and fits in our trouser pocket, and we couldn’t be without it now!

 You would think that buying a water bowl for your beagle is a fairly straightforward task, and we had a traditional ceramic heavy-duty one for years.
-Recently, we purchased this No-Spill Dog Water Bowl – and we absolutely love it!
+Recently, we were gifted this No-Spill Dog Water Bowl – and we absolutely love it!